LitE-SQL: A Lightweight and Efficient Text-to-SQL Framework with Vector-based Schema Linking and Execution-Guided Self-Correction: Results and Analysis

 We first compare LitE-SQL against in-context learning methods.
 As shown in Table~\ref{tab:overall-performance-part}, most methods rely on 175B-200B \cite{fello2024} parameter models, whereas our fine-tuned 7B model achieves 72.10\% on BIRD and 88.45\% on Spider 1.0, outperforming the majority of GPT-4 and Gemini-1.5 based methods.
 Although CHASE-SQL surpasses our method by 0.91\% on BIRD, we outperform it by 0.85\% on Spider 1.0.
 Compared to MCS-SQL, which achieves the highest Spider 1.0 score, our method yields a 1.15\% gap while exceeding it by 8.74\% on BIRD.
 These results underscore the generalization capability of LitE-SQL, offering competitive performance with significantly fewer parameters.

 Within the fine-tuning category, LitE-SQL consistently outperforms prior 7B-scale baselines, with average improvements of 10.87\% on BIRD and 7.21\% on Spider 1.0.
-Furthermore, our 7B model rivals or surpasses larger models such as Qwen2.5-Coder 14B and 32B.
 The consistent improvements across benchmarks demonstrate that the two-stage training strategy efficiently utilizes model capacity, balancing predictive performance and computational efficiency.